jribbink/cross-vm-app/README.md

 - [React](https://react.dev/) - UI library
 - [TypeScript](https://www.typescriptlang.org/) - Type safety

+## Related Packages

+These packages are currently in alpha and make it possible for a Wagmi/RainbowKit app to integrate with Flow tooling by bridging the gap between EVM and Cadence:

+- [FCL Ethereum Provider](https://github.com/onflow/fcl-js/blob/feature/cross-vm/packages/fcl-ethereum-provider/README.md) - Acts as an Ethereum provider for FCL to enable Cadence and EVM interactions in a single session.
+- [FCL Wagmi Adapter](https://github.com/onflow/fcl-js/blob/feature/cross-vm/packages/fcl-wagmi-adapter/README.md) - Provides seamless integration of FCL with Wagmi's wallet connectors.
+- [FCL RainbowKit Adapter](https://github.com/onflow/fcl-js/tree/feature/cross-vm/packages/fcl-rainbowkit-adapter) - Enables RainbowKit to support FCL-compatible wallets.

+This integration facilitates progressive adoption of Cadence in Ethereum applications by unifying wallet session management and reducing tooling fragmentation.

+Read more about this proposal in the [Cross VM FLIP](https://github.com/onflow/flips/blob/b7ec911e8f218364f8d2b9057ba1d4806eb6085f/application/20241223-fcl-ethereum-provider.md).

 ## Development

 The project uses TypeScript for type safety and Next.js App Router for routing.
 The main components are: